Build

 Note

-Only the contents within the Drivers folder are removed—the folder itself is preserved.
+Only the contents within the Drivers folder are removed.
+The folder itself is preserved.
 If no drivers were downloaded during the build, this option has no effect.

 Remove FFU